7 Secrets to Membership Acquisition for Hong Kong Chambers & Associations

 For those not “in the know” most chambers of commerce abroad are separate organizations and are not affiliated with each other despite their naming similarities.

 A chamber or association “global passport” is a new idea that’s been experimented before, but is likely more viable now as chambers are getting increasingly more digital and are able to manage digital memberships that support cross-border check-in, registration, and so on.

 There is also the reverse idea of this.
-A “global passport” might be able to be used within only one country, but strategic partnerships could lead to a “passport” being used by an AmCham member who can now attend BritCham events as if they were a BritCham member, but possibly with limited use per month or real.
+A “global passport” might be able to be used within only one country, but strategic partnerships could lead to a “passport” being used by an AmCham member who can now attend BritCham events as if they were a BritCham member, but possibly with limited use per month.

 More to come

 EventBank is dedicated to exploring all solutions for our clients, and through our regional events, we are helping to explore and explore with chambers, associations, and events professionals to see what their challenges and solutions are.
 This helps us to become your number 1 platform by updating and improving our engagement management platform.

 As we continue to host events and learn from local professionals, we will update our blog and posts like this for you to learn and grow your memberships.
 So, remember to follow us on LinkedIn, Facebook, and Twitter, or Book a Demo today and get right to the meat and potatoes of what we’re all about.